andre-araujo/react-styleguide/README.md

 ### Third party components

-Using third party components can be very helpful to prevent "reinventing the wheel", and can reduce a lot of time spent codding.
+Using third party components can be very helpful to prevent "reinventing the wheel", and can reduce a lot of time spent coding.

 Although, sometimes we need to change our projects dependencies to better fit our need, and it can be really stressfull to refactour all of existing code that uses that dependency.